szze/SpecFlowPlus-Resources/FAQ.md

 * If you use Visual Studio 2013 (or earlier) make sure you have removed any references to older versions of SpecFlow+ from you 'packages.config' file.

 ### I have multiple solutions with different versions of SpecFlow+ installed and am observing weird behaviour when switching between solutions.
 Why?
 When loading a solution containing SpecFlow+, Visual Studio caches the SpecFlow+ components.
-If you open a new solution containing a SpecFlow+ project, Visual Studio will retained the cached version of the SpecFlow+ components in memory.
+If you open a new solution containing a SpecFlow+ project, Visual Studio will retain the cached version of the SpecFlow+ components in memory.
 If the version used by the two projects is different, this means that there will be a version mismatch.

 You can avoid this issue by either upgrading all your solutions to the same version of SpecFlow+, or by restarting Visual Studio to flush the cache before opening the new solution.